I had been talking about this for many years, but this time it became

-I find it difficult to believe that it is Mannix Point's 28th season.
-It seems such a
+I find it difficult to believe that it is Mannix Point’s

-short time since opening.
-I started with a rough, wet, unproductive
+39th season.
+It seems such a short time since opening.
+I started

-piece of land in a superb location; almost no money but plenty of
+with a rough, wet, unproductive piece of land in a superb location;

-on the whole it has been a wonderful experience.
+difficulties along the way but on the whole it has been a wonderful

 From very humble beginnings Mannix Point has developed but has continued